 Lubbock streets run in an orderly grid, and the city is often divided by direction, ie: southwest, north, etc. Once you've zoomed in on a quadrant, you can begin exploring the myriad of neighborhoods located within, or you may want to begin your search in one of these three popular areas:

 Depot District The Depot District is the cultural hub of Lubbock and of late, developers have been renovating existing vacant downtown commercial space into snazzy, industrial “Manhattan-style” lofts.
 Just like SoHo!
 Minus the Olsen Twins!
-And way cheaper! $$$$
+And way less expensive!

-Tech Terrace: Just outside of the Texas Tech hot zone, Tech Terrace's great schools, tree-lined streets and charming single-family homes draw a mixed bag of young families and old-timers, all working together to keep rowdy students in check. $$$
+Tech Terrace: Just outside of the Texas Tech hot zone, Tech Terrace's tree-lined streets and charming single-family homes draw a mixed bag of young families and old-timers, all working together to keep rowdy students in check.

 Admittedly, Lubbock is no Dallas.
 It's pretty far off the beaten track and it can be a tad dusty (locals say that once, when the wind stopped blowing, their chickens all fell over) but it's friendly, easy to get around in and most importantly – affordable.
 Looking to put down roots in a classic West Texas town?
 Lubbock will make you happy as a gopher in soft dirt.